THE IMPACT

 Designing for AI is designing for trust and agency

-Designing for AI is mostly about designing for trust.
-As models get more capable, the harder problem isn't the model itself.
-It's helping users build an accurate mental model of what the system can do, and making sure they always feel in control of the interaction.
+As models get more capable, the harder problem is helping users build an accurate mental model of what the system can do, and making sure they always feel in control of the interaction.

-I also learnt that good AI products should be agentic in a specific sense.
+AI products should also be agentic.
 The system should offer its own capabilities rather than wait to be asked.

 When research isn't possible, competitors are